Jump to:Page Content

 2. A copy of your resume or CV.

-3. A list of courses taken in your first year and the grades for those courses completed (an official transcript is not needed), as well as the names of two faculty members who can be consulted as references.
+3. A list of courses taken/grades in your first year and the grades for those courses completed (an official transcript is not needed) and the names of two faculty members who can be consulted as references

-The fellowship will provide a $10,000 stipend and, if desired, office space at the Taubman Center in the Taubman Building of the Kennedy School of Government.
+The fellowship will provide stipends from $2,500 up to $10,000 and, if available, office space at the Taubman Center in the Taubman Building of the Kennedy School of Government.

 Candidates should have excellent academic records and well-defined research objectives.
 Preference will be given to applicants whose projects have progressed beyond the conceptual stages of the research.

-To apply, please submit a letter (2-3 pages in length) explaining the nature and current status of the dissertation project, a resume, sample chapter(s) or other examples of professional writing, and the names of two faculty members who can be consulted as references.
+To apply, please submit a letter explaining the nature and current status of the dissertation project, a resume, sample chapter(s) or other examples of professional writing, and the names of two faculty members who can be consulted as references.